samxshang/samxshang.github.io/_posts/2021-07-20-how-i-built-my-website.md

 First, I created a GitHub Pages repository to host my website: `USERNAME.github.io`

-Second, I found the free website theme on [Jekyll Themes](https://jekyllthemes.io/)
+Second, I found the free website theme on [Jekyll Themes](https://jekyllthemes.io/).

+Third, I downloaded the theme files, and uploaded the files to my repository.
+Then I published my site.